pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     class :class:`Serial` will derive from :class:`io.RawIOBase`.
 For all others from :class:`FileLike`.

+    Implementation detail: some attributes and functions are provided by the class :class:`SerialBase` and some by the platform specific class and others by the base class mentioned above.

 .. class:: FileLike

     An abstract file like class.
-It is used as base class for :class:`Serial`.
+It is used as base class for :class:`Serial` when no :mod:`io` module is available.

-    This class implements :meth:`readline` and :meth:`readlines` based on read and :meth:`writelines` based on write.
-This class is used to provide the above functions for to Serial port objects.
+    This class implements :meth:`readline` and :meth:`readlines` based on :meth:`read` and :meth:`writelines` based on :meth:`write`.

-    Note that when the serial port was opened with no timeout that :meth:`readline` blocks until it sees a newline (or the specified size is reached) and that :meth:`readlines` would never return and therefore refuses to work (it raises an exception in this case)!
+    Note that when the serial port was opened with no timeout, that :meth:`readline` blocks until it sees a newline (or the specified size is reached) and that :meth:`readlines` would never return and therefore refuses to work (it raises an exception in this case)!